 Roller Skates & Concrete

-I was the poster child for roller skates, Huffy, and the new age of rugged tomboyishness that was the acceptable nature of the 1980's for my age set.
-At six years old I was ripping and running on the concrete with the likes of Shareida, LaRon, and Malik thinking the world was a big ball of possibility which I would crack open at a later date.
+I was the poster child for roller skates, Huffy, and the new age of rugged tomboyishness that was the acceptable nature of the 1980s for my age set.
+At six years old I was ripping and running on the concrete with the likes of Rasheeda, LaRon, and Mykel, thinking the world was a big ball of possibility that I would crack open at a later date.
 We played in and out of abandoned refrigerators and never got stuck.
-Sticks, dirt, and earthworms were toys of choice; and we made two short blocks seem like a mountain.
+Sticks, dirt, and earthworms were toys of choice, and we made two short blocks seem like a mountain.

-I'd strap on my roller skates and go barreling over bumpy sidewalks with tree roots fighting for their rightful place on the block- no knee pads, no helmet, no elbow pads.
+I'd strap on my roller skates and go barreling over bumpy sidewalks with tree roots fighting for their rightful place on the block—no knee pads, no helmet, no elbow pads.
 Just me, my outside-clothes, and possibility.
-There was wind blowing at my hair, because with my thick hair all pulled back into the two ponytails-did we call them ponytails?
+There was wind blowing at my hair, because with my thick hair all pulled back into two ponytails—did we call them ponytails?
 I guess so.
-They were pulled into two separate parts with those ballies tied around them and then braided with barrettes holding the ends together.
+They were pulled into two parts with those ballies tied around them and then braided with barrettes holding the ends together.
 Either way the wind rolled over that piece of bare scalp.
-It was everything and I remember feeling an overwhelming sense of anticipation each day for what was to come.
+It was everything, and I remember feeling an overwhelming sense of anticipation each day for what was to come.

 I miss this time in my life.
 A time when I was not responsible for anyone and where I got to create my own experiences with little interference save chores and homework.
 I could be a princess or a race car driver without question.
 Where I didn't feel the weight of exclusion, oppression, and disappointment.
 When the truth was kept carefully hidden while we climbed mountains and played in the sun.